How to Set Aside Boxes You Will Move Yourself on Your Moving Day

 Setting Aside Boxes You're Going to Move Yourself

 Although it is bound to be crazy and hectic, your moving day is the end result of months and weeks of planning, organizing, and packing.
 As the movers go around your house and carry your belongings into the moving truck, you want to be sure that they pack up only the boxes that you want them to.
-To make sure your movers take only the boxes they are supposed to, you will need to separate your packable boxes from those you want to transport yourself.
+You will need to separate your packable boxes from those you want to transport yourself.

 • All important documents